The Star Spangled Banner in G.

-Details on my newer version of the Star Spangled Banner (intermediate version in D) with the virtual fretboard can be found here.
+** The newer (and slightly easier version) of the Star Spangled Banner with the virtual fretboard can be found here.

 Here is my fingerstyle arrangement of The Star Spangled Banner, the American national anthem ... if you're American, this will obviously mean a whole lot more to you than the rest of us, but no matter where you come from, it sure is a beautiful piece of music.
 I found a couple of versions online and pieced this almost Baroque version together.